gageracer/edithor/example/uiresult.md

 **Segment 14:** (475 characters)

 The mysterious warnings had given me an illusion of control, but they'd also made me passive.
 I wasn't living.
 I was just avoiding death.
 "Will you still send warnings?"
 I asked.
 "Only when it really matters," she replied.
-"But you have to promise to live in between."
+"But you have to promise to live in between.".
 I promised.
 The next morning, I did something terrifying: I didn't check my phone before leaving the house.
 Just got up, got dressed, walked out the door.
 No checking for messages, no looking for warnings.

 **Segment 15:** (423 characters)